Launching

 Quit from anywhere |

-If the launcher input starts with >, it switches to command mode.
+If the launcher input starts with >, it switches to command-only mode.
 Command results include existing TUI actions such as edit, toggle status, archive, delete, promote, yank ID, quick field edits, capture, reload, help, and tab switching.
 Commands that need a selected fragment are hidden when nothing is selected.

 # When to use it